The Corporate Governance Review: South Korea

 - a remuneration committee; and

-- a risk management committee.6
+- a risk management committee.10

-The independence of the audit committee has been strengthened: at least two-thirds of the audit committee of a financial company or a large listed company is required to be composed of outside directors.
+At least two-thirds of the audit committee of a financial company or a large listed company is required to be composed of outside directors.

 In addition to these legally required committees, listed companies are increasingly requiring the professional examination of a separate committee: for example, an internal transaction committee that examines the fairness of transactions between affiliates and specially related parties, or a remuneration committee that examines the remuneration system for directors and officers.